tk755/dotfiles/.bin/distro-setup/README.md

 # New Distro Setup

 This is my step-by-step guide on how I set up a fresh installation of Linux.
 This directory contains scripts that automate various parts of the process.
-Note that you will need Internet connection.
+Note that you will need Internet connection to follow this guide.

 ### 1. Enable sudo